 A passive owner will typically rely on the exemption under Section 76(4) of the UK Civil Aviation Act, 1982 (as extended to the Cayman Islands by The Civil Aviation Act 1982 (Overseas Territories) (No 2) Order 2001) which states that if an owner has bona fide demised, let or hired out the aircraft for more than 14 days and no member of the crew is employed by the owner, s40(2) of the CAA 1969 shall have effect as if references to the owner are substituted with references to the person to whom the aircraft has been demised, let or hired out.

-The lessee may have allowed certain liens to accrue against the aircraft (eg, a possessory lien arising from a third party having worked on the aircraft so as to improve its condition).
+The lessee may have allowed certain liens to accrue against the aircraft (eg, a possessory lien arising from a third party having worked on the aircraft in order to improve its condition).

 A lien constitutes an unassignable personal right of the lienor to detain the chattel until his or her claims for payment against the owner have been satisfied.
 Accordingly, a creditor with a lien over the aircraft may be able to detain the aircraft until such time as the relevant outstanding debt is settled.
 See 2.4.6 Priority of Third Parties' Rights.